krumshis/lineserver/README.md

  * 1 web app on their domain name
  * enough power to withstand 100,000 hit/day website
  * 1GB disk space

 With all that in hand I made the app.
+Big data file (~28MB) is made of strung together several large text files downloaded from [Project Gutenberg](http://www.gutenberg.org/)

 ### How does it work?
 The top directory ```newlinepr``` contains everything I need.
 From the command line from this directory I do: